twonirwana/DiscordDiceBot/README.md

 expression will be rolled.
 The first user that clicks on a button add his name to the message and only this user can select further parameter.
 Every user can still use the `Clear` button.

+### Clear Command
+The clear command removes all button configuration in a channel from the bot and deletes the button messages.

 ## Dice Expression Notation